US Naval Observatory (Washington, DC)

 Today, USNO is one of the preeminent authorities in the world in astrometry, Earth rotation measurement, precise time, fundamental reference frames, and solar system dynamics.

 USNO is a small institution, with a total technical staff of about 60 in Washington.
 The technical staff is all civilian, with a high proportion of Ph.D.s in astronomy and physics.
-Astronomical observations are carried out in both Washington.
+Astronomical observations are carried out in Washington and remote facilities.

 Washington is home to the 0.7-meter (26-inch) refracting telescope, the U.S. Master Clock (an ensemble of over 70 atomic frequency standards), an experimental atomic “fountain” clock, and the Mark 4 VLBI correlator.